Little Green Footballs

 Little Green Footballs (LGF) is an American political blog run by web designer Charles Foster Johnson.
-In its beginning years, the site had a right-wing orientation and was known for its advocacy of the War on Terrorism and the Iraq War, as well its strident criticism of political Islam.
+In its beginning years, the site had a right-wing orientation and was known for its advocacy of the war on terrorism and the Iraq War, as well its strident criticism of political Islam.
 The blog moved away from the right around 2009 and has become focused mainly on posts about music of Johnson's liking.

 Overview

 The site originally had a "right wing" orientation.
 It was one of the most well-known and vehement pro-War on Terrorism websites in the early days of the blogosphere.
 Johnson stated in 2006:

 I'm not pretending I'm giving equal time to both sides.
 But I do think what I'm advocating, and what I believe in, is the right side.

 After eight years of being a leading right wing blog, LGF started condemning racism and the far-right (especially the Belgian party Vlaams Belang).
-After that, the site abruptly switched sides and now "LGF has become better known for the various fights it picks with many on the right."
+According to American journalist David Weigel, the site abruptly switched sides, having become "better known for the various fights it picks with many on the right".
 During the transition period, Johnson deleted many of his more extreme past entries on the site, deleted entire comment sections, and banned many of the former right wing commentators from the site.